 Once we hit the PS3 games, Atelier Rorona marked a distinct and deliberate shift back to the smaller scale and less epic scope of the older Atelier titles, before Atelier Totori and Atelier Meruru expanded outwards again with a sense of adventure.
 Then the Dusk series came along with Atelier Ayesha and provided us with a somewhat bleaker outlook on life than we’d previously seen in the pastel colours of the Arland series, before Atelier Escha & Logy turned up and gave us a taste of Atelier Rorona-style assignment-based gameplay with a twist.

 In fact, it’s pretty fair to say that every single Atelier game up until this point has reinvented something about the series — or at the very least brought back something that we haven’t seen for a while.
-And yet even among a series that has always made a point of keeping things varied and interesting, Atelier Shallie: Alchemists of the Dusk Sea still sounds out as something rather fresh compared to what has come before.
+And yet even among a series that has always made a point of keeping things varied and interesting, Atelier Shallie: Alchemists of the Dusk Sea still stands out as something rather fresh compared to what has come before.

 The most commonly cited reason for Atelier Shallie standing out compared to its immediate predecessors is the fact that it lacks a time limit.
 In fact, it seemingly lacks a calendar system altogether, though the game is still clearly keeping track of the passage of time in the background without making it explicit to the player.